-I’ve been wanting to share with you the front flower beds at our cottage, since they are looking so much nicer than when I shared them with you last April.
-And now that they are completely covered in newspaper and mulch - both sides at once, which is a big deal around here – I’m really happy with how they look right now.
+I've been wanting to share with you the front flower beds at our cottage, since they are looking so much nicer than in the spring.
+And now that they are completely covered in newspaper and mulch - both sides at once, which is a big deal around here - I'm really happy with how they look right now.

 It's also the first year to see them with our newly painted yellow house as a background.
 I'm not sure if the photos do justice to how the greens, blues, and purples just pop against the yellow background.
 The previous gray did not do them justice.

 This is the part of the bed on the far right of the cottage- where the original driveway used to be.
 I do not like driveways that are left in front of remodeled garages, so Brian rented a jackhammer and broke up all the concrete one rainy winter day.

 Some of the concrete pieces became the path you see above and more are lining beds around the house and in the vegetable garden.
 We still have some to use as edging.

 Poor Brian.
 There was a lot of concrete.

 This is the where the path leads if we started from the previous picture.
 It's what you see on the right side of the door when coming to our house.

 When we moved here, there was the Japanese maple, a small dogwood tree we sadly had to cut down to be able to get to the door, a bunch of nasty violets, and LOTS of landscape fabric and bark dust.

 It's a challenge to find things that like to grow under the water-hogging maple, but my favorite plant that seems to love it is the Hebe to the right of the path right below the tree.
 It's like an airy small bush that blooms it's head off in August and September and is almost evergreen.